Freelancer Package Pricing Calculator

 A good price should answer more than one question.
 The calculator shows your suggested package price, net profit, profit margin, break-even price, effective hourly earnings, safe discount limit, client total, total cost, fee amount, tax amount, pricing health score, package scenarios, monthly revenue, monthly profit, and sales needed.
 These results help you quote with clarity, not with emotion.

-Net profit is the money you have left after all costs and deductions are paid.
-What does this figure mean?
-Because revenue can fool you.
-Even a large payment from a client can mean poor income if your expenses are high.
-If you check net profit before you quote, you can decide if the package is worth selling.
+Net profit is what remains after you have paid all your costs and deductions.
+Revenue can look good on paper, but a large client payment can still be bad income if costs are high.
+Checking net profit before sending a quote helps you decide if the package is worth delivering.

 Profit Margin